Maggie Crotty: Illinois State Senate

 Crotty was elected to the Illinois Senate after 19th district incumbent William Mahar, Jr. was drawn into a district with Christine Radogno leaving an opening in the 19th district.

 While in the Illinois Senate, Crotty's legislative priorities included health issues and education.
 She passed legislation to expand state reading assistance grants to grades 7 through 12.
 Another legislative goal was to increase the state reimbursement rate to school districts for providing special education.
 She was a co-sponsor of a Bill to create a state administered prescription drug discount buying group for seniors.
 Beginning in January 2004, seniors were able to save up to 50% on the cost of prescription drugs.

 As a supporter of children with special needs, Crotty helped secure a bill that appropriates $10,200,000 from the General Revenue Fund to the Department of Human Services.
-The funds will be allocated for a grant to the Autism Program for an Autism Diagnosis Education Program for young children.
+The funds will be allocated for a grant to the Autism Program for an Autism Diagnostic Education Program for young children.

 Crotty was a supporter of better living for all citizens; in 2009 she helped pass a bill which Appropriates $64,200,000 from the General Revenue Fund to the Department on Aging for vendors of homemaker, chore, and housekeeping services to increase the wages paid to employees who provide homemaker, chore, and housekeeping services and to provide health insurance coverage to those employees and their dependents.
 This bill allowed individuals involved to have an opportunity to receive insurance based upon the additional pay increase.

 Crotty sponsored many important initiatives to boost the state's share of education funding.
 She played a major role in passing a "Silver Alert" system for Illinois.
 Based on the "AMBER Alert" system that warns expressway and interstate motorists of missing or abducted children, Crotty's initiative permits law enforcement to provide alerts for missing and endangered seniors and the disabled.